danieldiamond/gitlab-analytics/README.md

 We then take all of the cleaned records and use dbt to make multiple transformations.
 The last 60 days of pings are aligned with Salesforce accounts using the account name or the account website.
 Based on this, tables are generated of host records to upload to SFDC.
 If no accounts are found, we then generate a table of accounts to create within SFDC.

 Finally, we use Python to generate SFDC accounts and to upload the host records to the appropriate SFDC account.
-We also generate any accounts necessary and update any SFDC accounts with DiscoverOrg and Clearbit data if any of the relevant fields are not already present in SFDC.
+We also generate any accounts necessary and update any SFDC accounts with DiscoverOrg, Clearbit, and WHOIS data if any of the relevant fields are not already present in SFDC.

 #### Updating SFDC Extract
 As of 2018-05-24: